dothiv/transactional-emails/tld-payitforward-text.md

 Most effective within the next 24 hours!

 It is now time to commence a new movement.
 What do you think?
 Will you participate and spread the word about the digital Red Ribbon?
-Just three small steps will direct you to payitforward.hiv.
+Just three small steps will direct you to payitforward.hiv

 1. Pass on the joy and give a .hiv domain to 3 friends/ clients/ business partners.
 You can acquire voucher codes at http://payitforward.hiv/ at the price of 160€ plus VAT.
 At least 90€ will support charitable HIV Projects.
 2. Spread the word on facebook and/ or twitter using hashtag #dotHIV and the links to the presentees.